rishabh15b/FormsiQ/README.md

 ## Important Notes

-- Only fields that appear word-for-word are accepted.
+- Only clearly stated fields are extracted — no guessing.
-- The model avoids hallucination by filtering through transcript matching and a controlled mapping list.
+- Confidence score is dynamic (0.0–1.0) based on sentence clarity.
+- Hallucinated or irrelevant fields are filtered and logged.
+- Mapping is strictly based on 1003 form + fallback for custom fields.
-- Output is usable directly in underwriting or automation workflows.
+- Output is clean, structured, and directly usable.
+- Edge and vague cases are synthetically tested.

 ---